Madness (Guy Sebastian album)

-Madness is the seventh album from Australian singer-songwriter Guy Sebastian.
+Madness was the seventh studio album from Australian singer-songwriter Guy Sebastian.
 The album was released on 21 November 2014.
-It debuted at number six on the ARIA Charts, Sebastian's eighth top ten album in Australia, and has been certified gold.
-Four top 20 singles have been released from the album: "Like a Drum", "Come Home with Me", "Mama Ain't Proud" featuring 2 Chainz and "Linger" which features Lupe Fiasco.
+It debuted at number six on the ARIA Charts, and was certified gold.
+With his compilation album Twenty Ten included, it was Sebastian's eighth consecutive top ten album in Australia.
+Four top 20 singles were released from the album: "Like a Drum", "Come Home with Me", "Mama Ain't Proud" featuring 2 Chainz and "Linger" which features Lupe Fiasco.
 Sebastian was nominated for two ARIA Music Awards in 2014, Best Male Artist for "Come Home with Me" and Song of the Year for "Like a Drum".